 els = ls with emoji icons

-written in ruby (version 1.9.3 or higher) to
+This is a simple wrapper for ls written in ruby (version 1.9.3 or higher) to

 display emoji icons alongside file names.
 It was written and tested on MacOS X